Aaron Stecker: Personal life

 Stecker's wife Kara is the daughter of Diane Hendricks and the late Ken Hendricks, founder of ABC Supply.
-They have two children, daughter, Skylar, and son, Dorsett.
+They have two children, daughter, Skylar, and son, Dorsett.Dorsett has committed to UW- Madison for football.
 Skylar is a singer: by age 12 she had sung the national anthem at Wisconsin Badgers, New Orleans Saints, UCLA, and Green Bay Packers games.